exhibits

 The Academy Awards

-The Graphics Producer for the Academy Awards had seen an image of my illuminated typewriter display and wondered if I would be interested in helping them create this effect.
+The Graphics Producer for the Academy Awards had seen an image of my illuminated typewriter display and wondered if I would be interested in helping them create this effect for the awarding of Adapted and Best Original Screenplay.
 Well the answer was yes!

 Once the best angle of viewing was established, I shot thirty typewriters from a shelf in my display case.
-They placed the typewriter images on a graphic pedestal and used the wainscotting background within a modified display case.
+They then placed the typewriter images in a virtual display case.
 The outcome was better than I had imagined, with the typewriters just popping with light and colour from their large screens.
+See an enlarged view here and here.

 Key to Type: Exhibition